w3c/vc-di-ecdsa-test-suite/README.md

 ### Docker Integration (TODO)

-We are presently working on implementing a new feature that will enable the utilization of Docker images (using the VC API mentioned above) instead of live endpoints.
+We are presently working on implementing a new feature that will enable the utilization of Docker images instead of live endpoints.
+The docker image that you provide will be started when the test suite is run.
+The image is expected to expose the API provided above, which will be utilized in the same way that live HTTP endpoints are used above.

 ## License